Hometown: Alexandria, Virginia

 High School: TC Williams

-Noah Lyles has all the makings of America’s next Olympic sprint champion.
+Since he was just a kid, it was clear that Noah Lyles was destined for greatness.
 Along with his brother, Josephus, Noah was consistently the best short sprinter of his age, winning race after race, not just in Virginia, but around the world.

 In March 2017, Noah won his first senior national title, taking first over 300m at the US Indoor Track and Field Championships in Albuquerque, New Mexico.
 Noah's winning time of 31.87 broke the previous world record of 31.88 set back in 2006.